Skip to content

 2. Why does melting polar ice tend to create a positive feedback for warming?

-3. Energy transfer between atmosphere and ocean is important for climate because:
+3. Energy transfer between atmosphere and ocean matters for climate because:

-4. Redshift is observed as spectral lines appearing at longer wavelengths than in a lab source.
-This is interpreted as:
+4. Redshift shows spectral lines at longer wavelengths than the same lines from a lab source.
+For distant galaxies this is usually interpreted as:

 5. The biosphere influences energy and carbon in climate models mainly through processes such as:

-6. Natural variability in climate (e.g. volcanic eruptions, cycles) compared with long-term forced change is often distinguished by:
+6. Natural variability in climate (e.g. volcanoes, solar cycles) is often distinguished from long-term forced change using:

-7. Why is water vapour often treated differently from CO₂ when discussing long-lived warming drivers in public summaries?
+7. Why is water vapour often treated differently from CO₂ when summarising long-lived warming drivers?

 8. Milankovitch cycles relate mainly to:

-9. Sea-level rise from warming ice sheets and ocean expansion is an example of:
+9. Sea-level rise from warming ice sheets and thermal expansion illustrates:

 10. Compared with weather, climate is best described as:

-11. Combustion of fossil fuels adds CO₂ to the atmosphere faster than natural sinks remove it on human time scales mainly because:
+11. Burning fossil fuels adds CO₂ faster than natural sinks remove it on human time scales mainly because:

 ← Back to hub